MahesKanoko999/xEmotes/README.md

 * Qb-Core server owners, set `Framework = 'qb-core'` in the config file, otherwise leave it as false.

-* To use the SQL features, install the [oxmysql](https://github.com/overextended/oxmysql) resource then open `keybinds.lua` in RPEmotes.
+* To use the SQL features, install the [oxmysql](https://github.com/overextended/oxmysql) resource then open `keybinds.lua` in xEmotes.
 If you do not want to use the SQL features, comment out the `oxmysql` region in fxmanifest.lua.

 Alternatively, you can use the keybind command that comes with FiveM without having the SQL, by entering the following into F8:

 `bind keyboard "Yourbutton" "e youremote"`.
 To remove the keybind, type `"unbind keyboard "Yourbutton"`.

-* Type `/refresh` and `/start rpemotes` into your chat resource, or simply restart your server
+* Type `/refresh` and `/start xEmotes` into your chat resource, or simply restart your server

 # Additional Instructions ⚙️